redislabs-training/ru204/admin-training/lab-setup/vnc-config/README.md

 Use system title bar and borders | disabled
 Default browser | Make Default

-2. Right menu bar and deselect ***Show apps shortcut***.
+2. Right click menu bar and deselect ***Show apps shortcut***.

-3. Open these tabs, accept conditions so pages appear, add to bookmark bar, and open on startup.
+3. Open these tabs, accept conditions so pages show, add to bookmark bar, and open on startup.

 ```bash
 https://172.18.0.20:10000